mscherer/test-junos/README.md

 # test-junos

-Playbooks for testing Junos odules with Juniper devices
+Playbooks for testing Junos modules with Juniper devices

 ```
 $ ansible-playbook all.yaml